awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 `boolean onStreamError(Throwable error)`
 The callback that the IPC client calls when a stream error occurs\.
-Return `true` to close the subscription stream as a result of the error, or return `false` to keep the stream open\.
+<a name="ipc-subscription-handler-on-stream-error-return-value"></a>Return true to close the subscription stream as a result of the error, or return false to keep the stream open\.

 `void onStreamClosed()`
 The callback that the IPC client calls when the stream closes\.